NVIDIA/spark-rapids-benchmarks/nds/README.md

 necessary Spark configurations.
 Either user can submit the `nds_transcode.py` directly to spark with arbitrary Spark parameters.

+CSV, Parquet and ORC are supported for input data format at present.

 Parquet, Orc, Avro, JSON and Iceberg are supported for output data format at present with CPU.
 For GPU conversion, only Parquet and Orc are supported.